 Table 3-2.
-Dynamic Reconfiguration Controller Port List (ALTGX\RECONFIG Instance) (Part 6 of 7)
+Dynamic Reconfiguration Controller Port List (ALTGX_RECONFIG Instance) (Part 7 of 7)

-Port Name Input/ Output Description This signal is always available for you to select in the Channel reconfiguration screen.
-This signal is applicable only in the dynamic reconfiguration modes grouped under Channel reconfiguration mode including channel interface and Use RX local divider option. out[50] Output This signal represents the current address used by the ALTGX_RECONFIG instance when writing the .mif into the transceiver channel.
+Port Name Input/ Output Description Output This signal is always available for you to select in the Channel reconfiguration screen.
+This signal is applicable only in the dynamic reconfiguration modes grouped under Channel reconfiguration mode including channel interface and Use RX local divider option. reconfig_address out[50] This signal represents the current address used by the ALTGX_RECONFIG instance when writing the .mif into the transceiver channel.
 This signal increments by 1, from 0 to the last address, then starts at 0 again.
-You can use this signal to indicate the end of all the .mif write transactions (reconfig_address_out[50] changes from the last address to 0 at the end of all the .mif write transactions). reconfig_address Outout This is an optional signal you can select in the Channel reconfiguration screen.
+You can use this signal to indicate the end of all the .mif write transactions (reconfig_address_out[50] changes from the last address to 0 at the end of all the .mif write transactions). reconfig_address Output This is an optional signal you can select in the Channel reconfiguration screen.
 This signal is applicable only in dynamic reconfiguration modes grouped under the Channel reconfiguration option. en Output The dynamic reconfiguration controller asserts reconfig_address_en to indicate that reconfig_address_out [50] has changed.
-This signal is asserted only after the dynamic reconfiguration controller completes writing one 16-bit word of the .mif. reset_reconfig Input address This is an optional signal you can select in the Channel reconfiguration screen.
-This signal is applicable only in dynamic reconfiguration modes grouped under the Channel reconfiguration option.
-Enable this signal and assert it for one reconfig_clk clock cycle if you want to reset the reconfiguration address used by the ALTGX_RECONFIG instance during reconfiguration. reconfig_data [150] Input This signal is applicable only in the dynamic reconfiguration modes grouped under the Channel reconfiguration option.
+This signal is asserted only after the dynamic reconfiguration controller completes writing one 16-bit word of the .mif. reset_reconfig address Input This is an optional signal you can select in the Channel reconfiguration screen.
+This signal is applicable only in dynamic reconfiguration modes grouped under the Channel reconfiguration option. audiess Enable this signal and assert it for one reconfig_clk clock cycle if you want to reset the reconfiguration address used by the ALTGX_RECONFIG instance during reconfiguration. reconfig_data [150] This signal is applicable only in the Channel reconfiguration option. information.
+It is stored in a .mif requires that you provide reconfiguration.
+This signal is applicable only in the dynamic reconfiguration modes grouped under the Channel reconfiguration option.
 This is a 16-bit word carrying the reconfiguration information.
 It is stored in a .mif that you must generate.
 The ALTGX_RECONFIG instance requires that you provide reconfig_data [150] on every .mif write transaction using the write_all signal. reconfig_reset (4) Input You can use this signal to reset all the reconfiguration process in Channel reconfiguration mode.
 Asserting this port will reset all the register in the reconfiguration controller logics.
 This port only shows up in Channel reconfiguration mode.
-If you are feeding into this port, synchronize the reset signal to the $\tt reconfig_clk$ domain. channel_reconfig done Output This signal goes high to indicate that the dynamic reconfiguration controller has finished writing all the words of the .mif .
+If you are feeding into this port, synchronize the reset signal to the reconfig_clk domain. channel_reconfig done Output This signal goes high to indicate that the dynamic reconfiguration controller has finished writing all the words of the .mif.
 The channel_reconfig_done signal is automatically deasserted at the start of a new dynamic reconfiguration write sequence.
 This signal is applicable only in channel reconfiguration mode.

-Table 3-2.
-Dynamic Reconfiguration Controller Port List (ALTGX\RECONFIG Instance) (Part 7 of 7)

-(1) Not all combinations of input bits are legal values.

-(2) This setting is required for compliance to PCI Express® (PIPE) functional mode.

-(3) PLL reconfiguration is performed using ALTPLL\RECONFIG controller.
-Hence it is not selected through the reconfig mode sel [2..0] port.

-(4) reconfig\reset will not restart the offset cancellation operation.
-Offset cancellation only occurs one time after power up and does not occur when subsequent reconfig\reset is asserted.
+- (1) Not all combinations of input bits are legal values. - (2) This setting is required for compliance to PCI Express® (PIPE) functional mode. - (3) PLL reconfiguration is performed using ALTPLL_RECONFIG controller.
+Hence it is not selected through the reconfig_mode_sel[2..0] port. - (4) reconfig_reset will not restart the offset cancellation operation.
+Offset cancellation only occurs one time after power up and does not occur when subsequent reconfig reset is asserted.